saezlab/CARNIVAL/README.md

             CARNIVAL_example=NULL)
 ```

+### Additional settings on 'runCARNIVAL'

+Note that the pipeline as presented is the Standard CARNIVAL pipeline with known perturbation targets (as listed in the variable inputFile).
+Additional CARNIVAL settings can be directly assigned onto the runCARNIVAL function e.g.

+- To run the Inverse CARNIVAL pipeline: set the 'inverseCR' variable to TRUE (inverseCR=T)
+- To the optimisation time in CPLEX: set the 'timelimit' variable to a desired value (e.g. timelimit=600 [in seconds])
+- To export and write all CPLEX variables into files: set the 'Export_all' variable to TRUE (Export_all=T; recommended for debugging)
+- In addition, additional CPLEX parameters and alpha and beta weights in the objective function can also be manually assigned.
+More details can be obtained in the help section: ?runCARNIVAL

+### Exported CARNIVAL results

 The results from the optimisation i.e. the optimised network description and figures will be saved in the result folder.
-In case multiple solutions were found, individual model structures and nodes activities will be written to the file "interactions_(i)_model(j).tsv" and "nodesActivity_(i)_model(j).txt", respectively, where (i) refers to the experimental condition and (j) refers to the numbering of solutions.
+In case multiple solutions were found, individual model structures and nodes activities will be written to the file "interactions_(i)_ model(j).tsv" and "nodesActivity_(i)_ model(j).txt", respectively, where (i) refers to the experimental condition and (j) refers to the numbering of solutions.

 The aggregation of the results from multiple solutions (as well as from a single solution) are exported as into the file "weightedModel_(i).txt" and "nodeAttributes_(i).txt" for network structure and nodes' attributes, respectively.
 The exported DOT figure combines the results from multiple (and single) solutions can be open with e.g. GraphViz[https://graphviz.gitlab.io/download/] and the results are also stored as an RData file for further analyses together with a log file.

 ## Authors